saintpetejackboy/SCH/readme.md

     ```

 3. Configure database connection:
-    - Replace the `tyrael.php` file in `/var/www/dbconn/` to match your database connection settings - feel free to replace with ENV file.
+    - Replace the `tyrael.php` file in `dbconn.php` with your $pdo-> initialization script or relevant environment variables.

 4. Deploy the PHP script:
     - Place the PHP script in your web server's document root or a subdirectory as needed.